Fungus Gnats in Miniature Rose Soil

 Consistently moist, compost-rich topsoil

-Fungus gnat larvae develop in the top inch or two of damp, organically rich soil, and the compost-amended mix roses are typically grown in, combined with this plant's need for more consistent moisture than many houseplants, provides favorable conditions for gnat larvae.
+Fungus gnat larvae develop in the top inch or two of damp, organically rich soil, and the compost-amended mix roses are typically grown in, combined with this plant's need for more consistent moisture than many houseplants, provides favorable conditions for gnat larvae to establish and multiply undisturbed.

-A watering routine that keeps the soil wetter than necessary, particularly if the plant isn't getting enough light to use that water efficiently, compounds the moist conditions gnats favor.
+A watering routine that keeps the soil wetter than necessary, particularly if the plant isn't getting enough light to use that water efficiently, compounds the moist conditions gnats favor, effectively extending the window each week during which the topsoil stays damp enough for larvae to thrive.

-Miniature roses are frequently purchased already potted in nursery-grade compost from a garden center greenhouse, where fungus gnats are endemic; the eggs travel home in that original compost and only become obvious once the plant settles into a less airy indoor spot.
+Miniature roses are frequently purchased already potted in nursery-grade compost from a garden center greenhouse, where fungus gnats are essentially endemic, and the eggs travel home in that original compost, only becoming an obvious problem once the plant settles into a less airy indoor spot than the greenhouse it came from.

 How to Fix It